shopware5/devdocs/source/developers-guide/shopware-config/index.md

     ],
 ```

-The difference between `throwExceptions` and `showExceptions` is how an exception will be handled.
+The difference between `throwExceptions` and `showException` is how an exception will be handled.

 The option `showException` keeps the Shopware error handler enabled, catches the PHP exception and prints the message instead of showing the generic "Oops!
 An error has occurred!" message.